AbdulNa/alx-low_level_programming/0x09-static_libraries/README.md

-A static library creation and how to use it efficeintly
+This is on static libraries and how to crate them